microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 **Get fail in this pipeline means:**

-- Build breaking changes

-- Test breaking changes
+- Error in the compile process
+- Error installing project dependencies
+- Unit Tests failing result

 ### **Nightly Functional Test**

-This pipeline aims to verify the interaction of a bot deployed in Azure using a specific OS which can be Windows or Linux.
+This pipeline aims to verify the interaction of a bot deployed in Azure using a specific OS, which can be Windows or Linux.
 It consists of building, deploying and running some tests against the bot Azure website endpoint.

 **Configuration**